-Initiate HEC-EFM Plotter by selecting the "Plot - Activate HEC-EFM Plotter" menu option.
+Plotter is initiated via the "Plot - Activate HEC-EFM Plotter" menu option.
 DSS output is automatically imported to Standard Plots for each combination of flow regime and relationship.
-Use the Relationship dropdown list in the upper left hand corner of the main interface to select the Big bass winter habitat relationship (Figure 43).
-Choose which flow regime (e.g. Natural or Gaged) to view using the Flow Regime dropdown list.
+The Relationship dropdown list in the upper left hand corner of the main interface is used to select which relationship is displayed (Figure 46; Big bass winter habitat relationship).
+The Flow Regime dropdown list controls the flow regime being viewed (e.g., Natural or Gaged).

-Figure 43.
+Figure 46.
 HEC-EFM Plotter showing results for the Big bass winter habitat relationship with the Natural flow regime.

 Custom Plots are useful when comparing results for multiple relationships or flow regimes.
-Select the Custom Plots option and add a Custom Plot called "Bass Compare" by choosing Add... from the Custom Plots dropdown button (Figure 44).
+Select the Custom Plots option and add a Custom Plot called "Bass Compare" by choosing Add... from the Custom Plots dropdown button (Figure 47).

-Figure 44.
+Figure 47.
 Adding a custom plot.

 Click the DSS Selector button and browse to the arrays.dss file for your project.
-Select all records with a b-part of Big bass winter habitat and click the Set Pathname button (Figure 45) to import those data to the "Bass compare" plot (Figure 46).
+Select all records with a b-part of Big bass winter habitat and click the Set Pathname button (Figure 48) to import those data to the "Bass compare" plot (Figure 49).

-Figure 45.
+Figure 48.
 Process for selecting Big bass winter habitat results for comparison in a custom plot within HEC-EFM Plotter.

-Figure 46.
-Custom plot in HEC-EFM Plotter comparing the Big bass winter habitat relationship for Gaged and Natural flow regimes.
+Figure 49.
+Custom plot in HEC-EFM Plotter comparing ecovalues of the Big bass winter habitat relationship for Gaged and Natural flow regimes.